 - strict cleaning and disinfection of infected premises; and

 - zoning to define infected and disease-free areas.

-Owners whose animals are ordered destroyed may be eligible for compensation.
+Owners whose animals are ordered to be euthanized may be eligible for compensation.

 - Date modified: